riy/degraph/documentation.md

 * unzip to a directory ( _theDir_ )
 * open a console and change into _theDir_/degraph/bin
 * execute `degraph -f ../example/example#.config` with # replace by one of the digits 1, 2 or 3
-* open the resulting `example#.graphml' in yed, opening up some of the nodes and applying an hierarchic layout.
+* open the resulting `example#.graphml` in yed, opening up some of the nodes and applying an hierarchic layout.

 Move your mouse over the images to see enlarged versions of the images